 I’m honestly giddy over this project because it brings me such joy and happiness seeing my linen closet looking so good.
 I haven’t done a closet makeover since I tackled my girls walk-in closet a few years back.
-I hope you have a closet that needs some love and attention so you too can benefit from these easy plywood shelves.
+I sure hope you have a closet that needs some love and attention so you too can benefit from these easy plywood shelves.

 I’ve shared all the details including step by step instructions over at Build Something.
 If you enjoy building and working with wood you should check out their site here.
 It’s full of free step-by-step project plans with lots of DIY building projects.
 They have a large library of certified plans and plans submitted by woodworkers and hobbyists.
 Definitely worth a visit if you’re looking for free plans in a wide variety of categories.

 But first a few more details on these plywood shelves – like how they are removable if you want to store something taller.

 Because what you store may change over time and you don’t want to be completely locked in.
 You can simply lift up the shelf and remove it to make space for taller items.